arats-io/zuffy/src/zlog/README.md

 # Zig logger

-Is providing a more flexible way to deal with the logs.
+Is providing a more flexible way to deal with the logs, with a following average performance:

+- in debug mode ~60 μs per entry to be produced on the console
+- in release safe mode ~9 μs per entry to be produced on the console
+- in release fast mode ~8 μs per entry to be produced on the console

-# Usage
+# Configuration

-Usage based on default options:
+## Default configuration:

 ```zig
 var arena = std.heap.ArenaAllocator.init(std.heap.page_allocator);